kubernetes/community/sig-architecture/production-readiness.md

 * Assign a PRR approver from the `prod-readiness-approvers` list in the [OWNERS_ALIASES] file.
 This may be done earlier as well, to get early feedback or just to let the approver know.
 Reach out on the `#prod-readiness` Slack channel or just pick someone from the list.
+The team may rebalance the assignees if necessary.
 * Update the `kep.yaml`, setting the `stage`, `latest-milestone`, and the `milestone` struct (which captures per-stage release versions).
 * Create a `prod-readiness/<sig>/<KEP number>.yaml` file, with the PRR